bpp/bpp/data/anopheles/README.md

-This dataset represents the third block of 100 loci for the non-coding 2L1 region as used in (Flouri et al. 2019).
+This dataset represents the third block of 100 loci for the non-coding 2L1 region as used in Flouri et al. (2020).

 Below is the species tree (network) for the anopheles dataset with annotated introgressions